Can You Drive a New Car Home Without Insurance?

 Consequences of Driving Without Insurance After Purchase

 Driving off the lot without valid insurance is a serious risk — both legally and financially.
-If you're caught, the penalties can be steep and long-lasting.
+If you're caught, the penalties can be steep and long-lasting, and they vary significantly by state.

 Legal and Financial Penalties by Severity